 02 of 04

 Only for the dedicated sun seeker.
 Turtle Cove in Tai Tam is the best beach on Hong Kong Island.
 It’s a glorious stretch of golden sand hemmed in by bucolic greenery on all sides with just a palm tree or two for shade.
-By Hong Kong Island standards it’s also blissfully crowds free, although the reason for that is it’s so difficult to find.
-The on site BBQ pits are great place to cook yourself up dinner while you soak up the sun.
+By Hong Kong Island standards it’s also blissfully crowd-free, although the reason for that is it’s so difficult to find.
+The on-site BBQ pits are a great place to cook yourself up dinner while you soak up the sun.

 How to get there: You’ll need bus 14 from Sai Wan Ho MTR station.
 Get off the bus just after the Tai Tam Reservoir and look for the steep steps that lead down to the beach.